InDieTasten/astat-fast/README.md

-# astat-fast
+# astats-fast
-Service similar to astat.nl, but without timeouts and registration issues
+Service similar to astats.nl, but without timeouts and registration issues